-Write a script (my_ex2.sh) that takes a file name as an argument, searches that file for exclamation points with grep, puts all the lines with exclamation points into a new file named "outfile", and then counts the number of lines in outfile.
-Use "histan-qe.out" as your test file.
+Write a script (my_ex2.sh) that takes a file name as an argument, searches that file for exclamation points with grep, puts all the lines with exclamation marks "!" into a new file named "outfile", and then counts the number of lines in outfile.
+Use "histan-qe.out" (output file of a Materials Science software) as your test file.